 I remember as a little kid noticing that it took me over two weeks to register an event like a Tiger Cubs meeting or the first day of school.
 I remember the tricycle, I remember teaching myself how to ride a bike, I remember the restaurant we stopped at on the way home from visiting my grandparents in Florida.

 At one in the morning I play the piano, drunkenly, for an hour.
 Unlike a slurring drunk slurred notes have their own appeal.
-I loved them so much reality was impossible, incest, violence, my siblings making fun of me, Grace’s eyes accusing me for not being aroused and for being aroused, me innocent, ignoring her intent, maneuvering away, the way Flower would analyze me, watch me, trying to steal qualities of mine that weren’t hers and never could be … these were my loved ones, so even if reality happened they still didn’t mean it, I’d be okay; everything would be okay, all would be forgiven, all trauma healed, because I loved them to the death.
-I especially miss Mom, she was effortlessly beautiful, intelligent, the kind that effortlessly outlives everyone.
+I loved them so much reality was impossible, incest, violence, my siblings making fun of me, Grace’s eyes accusing me for not being aroused and for being aroused, me innocent, ignoring her intent, maneuvering away, the way Rose would analyze me, watch me, trying to steal qualities of mine that weren’t hers and never could be … these were my loved ones, so even if reality happened they still didn’t mean it, I’d be okay; everything would be okay, all would be forgiven, all trauma healed, because I loved them to the death.
+I especially miss Dawn, she was effortlessly beautiful, intelligent, the kind that effortlessly outlives everyone.